 - This podcast episode on Hypersocial Dogs is EXACTLY what you need!

-Unfortunately, us humans aren’t generally very good at teaching dogs how to be dogs.
+Unfortunately, we humans aren’t generally very good at teaching dogs how to be dogs.
 We can pretty good at teaching them tricks and manners – but dog-dog relationships are pretty hard for humans to nail.
 That’s because we simply can’t “read” dog body language as well as other dogs.
 Even if we do pick up on an ear flick or pricked ear, we rarely intervene quickly enough or appropriately in order to really teach the dogs to interact better in the future.

 “Worked Up Pup” is the owner of a one-year-old Goldendoodle.
 I see this sort of hyper-excited behavior quite a lot in adolescents, and especially in this breed mix.